Leave of Absence and Withdrawal

 Can I add/drop/withdraw from a course?

 In most cases, the usual add/drop deadlines and course withdrawal policies remain the same.
-The deadlines were on the revised academic calendar.
-The relevant ones are as follows:
+The deadlines are on the academic calendar: https://dukekunshan.edu.cn/en/registrar-office/academic-calendar

 Can I take an underload if I drop or withdraw from a course?